Links... I hate this page

 drawing and more.
 The Reference section about US Anime Companies is a very good

-Icefall's page has a lot of different sections, but in it's current state it's
+A page with many different sections, but a disaster in it's current state with

 Mr. T: Toughest Man in Anime

 And you thought Mr. T just kicked ass on regular TV.
-It's really freaking weird and
+Really weird and

 Not much to say on this one.
 It's a good reference site that thankfully